codsen/codsen/readme.md

 The aim of Codsen is to help people.

-Use these programs, profit from them, use them as ingredients to make even greater projects.
+Use these programs, profit from them, use them as ingredients to make even greater programs 🍻

-🍻

 ## 💡 Table of Contents